 Corporate Relations

-In addition to the Stanford Medicine Corporate Partners Program, there are a number of ways in which companies can leverage their resources through a relationship with Stanford Medicine.
+There are a number of ways in which companies can leverage their resources through a relationship with Stanford Medicine.

 Support faculty, students, or facilities through a broad partnership